Looking to heat your home better? Find out the pros and cons of underfloor heating and if this is suitable for your home.

 The size of the area being covered by the new heating system will also impact the cost, as will the age of the property.
 If you’re having underfloor heating installed in a new build, it’s likely to cost less than in an older property.

-According to Checkatrade, these are the sorts of ballpark figures you can expect to pay for the installation of the different types of underfloor heating:
+According to Checkatrade, these are the figures you can expect to pay for the installation of underfloor heating:

 Electric underfloor heating